Cxemcast 054 – M.E.S.H.

 14. Mistress — Lie Dormant

 What’s the idea behind the mix?

-In one of your interviews you said that being a DJ was a weird job.
-Why?
+In one of your interviews you’ve said that being a DJ is a weird job.
+Why do you think so?

 Why did politics become such an important issue for you?
-Do you think that we can somehow change something?
-As for me, when I start digging deeper and see how crazy unreal it is, I have this sad feeling that you can’t do much, unfortunately.
+Do you think that are able to change something at all?
+To me, when I start digging deeper and see how crazy everything is, I have this sad feeling that you can’t do much, unfortunately.

-Last year you played in Kyiv, how do you find the scene, the movement and the city itself?
+Last year you played in Kyiv, how did you find the scene, the movement, and the city itself?

 I was really impressed by what I saw of the scene in Kyiv, because it felt like an organic movement of ravers, and not something created by media hype or big sponsored festivals.
 And I saw that people are searching for new experiences, there’s not as much of that kind of routinized hedonism you see everywhere else in Europe.
 Of course, my limited experiences in Kyiv are very superficial.

 When Janus started, there just weren’t many other parties bringing the artists we wanted to hear.

 Do you follow the Berlin scene?
 Has it changed a lot since you moved here?